lukakoning/shiny_with_oauth2/README.md

 ## Usage

 To run, build the Docker container and run it with the relevant environment variables set (OAUTH2_CLIENT_ID, OAUTH2_CLIENT_SECRET, OAUTH2_COOKIE_SECRET).
 (Make a GitHub OAuth app at <https://github.com/settings/developers>; see [OAuth2 Proxy documentation](https://oauth2-proxy.github.io/oauth2-proxy/configuration/overview#generating-a-cookie-secret) for generating a Cookie secret.)
 Connect to the Nginx port (8080).
 You will be prompted to login via GitHub, after which you will be granted access to the app.

-You may impose restrictions to who can access the app via OAuth2 Proxy configuration or in the Shiny app itself (using the headers about the authenticated user).
+You may impose restrictions to who can access the app via [OAuth2 Proxy configuration](https://oauth2-proxy.github.io/oauth2-proxy/configuration/providers/) or in the Shiny app itself (using the headers about the authenticated user).

+## See also

+See also [this vignette](https://cran.r-project.org/web/packages/AzureAuth/vignettes/shiny.html) for a similar flow done purely from Shiny in R (example for Azure AD/Microsoft Entra ID).